artefactual/atom-docs/user-manual/glossary/glossary.rst

     is represented as FF FF FF or `#ffffff`.
 Hex color codes are often used in HTML, CSS, SVG, and other computing applications to represent web colors.
     In AtoM, a user can enter a hex color code when choosing a background color for an :term:`archival institution`.
-See: :ref:`Change the background color of an archival institution <change-institution-background>`.
+See:
+    :ref:`change-institution-background`.

   Holdings
     Holdings is a generic term referring to the :term:`records <record>`